 Some states make it law that employers provide employees with meal and rest breaks throughout the day depending on the length of the shift.
 These laws generally set the number and time length of these breaks, and will also provide whether these breaks should be paid.
 In states that require such breaks but do not require the breaks to be paid, any employee on such a break must be entirely free from all work obligations.
 If such an employee is required to continue doing their job or perform other tasks for his employer during his break, then the break must be paid.

 Just because you're not actually performing the duties of your job doesn't mean you're not entitled to wages in some situations.
 For instance, firefighters who are on duty but not in the process of putting out a fire are still "working" in the technical sense and entitled to regular pay.
-If you believe you are not being paid what you are owed, you may want to speak with an employment law attorney.
-Get a free review of your wage and hour claim today.
+If you believe you're not being paid what you are owed, you may want to speak with an employment law attorney near you today.